lfurtkevicova/gislab-my-notes/docs/installation/customization.rst

 Customization
 *************

-When talking about customization, we should distinguish between
+When talking about customization, we should distinguish between:

 1. :ref:`Server customization <server-customization>`
 2. :ref:`User accounts customization <user-customization>`